stekel/autotest/README.md

 ```bash
 autotest
 ```
+Note: this will use the global phpunit `~/.composer/vendor/bin/phpunit`

 Your tests should run one time, after that `autotest` will run your tests every time a file within your project is saved.
 No more switching between your editor and a terminal.

+## Arguments & Flags

+`-f` Filter: passed to phpunit as the --filter parameter

+`-d` Directory: passed to phpunit as the directory argument, prepends './tests/'

+`--coverage` Code Coverage: pending phpunit is configured to output code coverage reports, removes the `--no-coverage` flag

+`--localphpunit` Force Local phpunit: forces the use of `./vendor/bin/phpunit` as the phpunit location

+`--globalphpunit` Force Global phpunit: forces the use of `~/.composer/vendor/bin/phpunit` as the phpunit location